sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 &nbsp;

 Note: The server might just be down currently, make sure you check the `#announcements` channel on discord for more info.

 &nbsp;

+&nbsp;

+# How to Fix `VCRUNTIME140_1.DLL` and `MSVCP140.DLL` Error

+- You are missing the Redistributable needed.
+[Click here to download the x64 Redistributable](https://aka.ms/vs/16/release/vc_redist.x64.exe) and then install it.

+&nbsp;

+&nbsp;

+# How to Fix `Failed to load ProjectDiablo.dll` Error

+- You might be missing the x86 Redistributable.
+[Click here to download the x86 Redistributable](https://aka.ms/vs/16/release/vc_redist.x86.exe), install it and check if the game is working now.
+- If the problem wasn't solved then check your anti-virus and restore the file.

+&nbsp;

+&nbsp;

+# How to Fix `Failed to load game data files` Error

+- You installed PD2 into the wrong folder, you must select your Diablo II: LoD folder in the PD2 installer.

+Note: If you don't know where your Diablo II: LoD folder is then right click the Diablo II: LoD shortcut on your desktop and select `Open File location`.
+This is the folder that you need to select inside of the PD2 installer.

+&nbsp;

+&nbsp;

+# How to Fix Bugged Launcher With White Background Error

+- Run the Launcher as Administrator.

+Note: Do not run the launcher multiple times, you can only have one instance of it running at a time.

+&nbsp;